Liberal Democratic Council of Misingland

-The Liberal Democratic Council of Misingland (LDCM) is a Mising tribal militant formation that has been involved in various activities and demands in the northeastern regions of India, specifically Assam and Arunachal Pradesh.
+The Liberal Democratic Council of Misingland (LDCML) is a Mising tribal militant formation that has been involved in various activities and demands in the northeastern regions of India, specifically Assam and Arunachal Pradesh.
 This organization has sought to represent the interests of the Mising tribal community and advocate for their rights and autonomy.

 Background

 The Mising community is one of the indigenous tribes in the northeastern region of India.
 There are almost 119 notified Scheduled Tribes (STs) in this region.
 Some tribal communities have been demanding greater autonomy through the formation of Autonomous District Councils (ADCs), and there are currently 16 ADCs in the region.
 In Assam, there are a total of 23 tribal communities categorized into hill tribes and plain tribes.
 The hill tribes, including 14 tribal communities, are covered under the Sixth Schedule and inhabit predominantly the districts of Karbi Anglong and North Cachar Hills.
 On the other hand, the plain tribes, consisting of nine communities, do not have Sixth Schedule status.
 Notably, the Mising tribe, which is the second largest tribal group in Assam, has persistently demanded inclusion under the Sixth Schedule.
 These demands have been in response to their desire for greater autonomy and representation.